1. We help you learn to edit your own writing.

-4. We can assist with any assignment or take-home exam unless your instructor informs us otherwise.
+4. We can assist with any assignment unless your instructor informs us otherwise.

-If your instructor prefers that we not be a resource for an assignment or exam, then we advise that you consult with your instructor.
+If your instructor prefers that we not be a resource for an assignment, then we advise that you consult with your instructor.

 As with all other assignments, when you have an essay exam, we cannot tell you if the subject matter is correct or incorrect and we will not edit the work.
 We can assist with the communication of the subject matter and, as appropriate, will use questions to help guide you for understanding.